Dayacha/interactive_viz/milestones/interactive_draft.md

-# A scroll on global migration stocks
+# {Project Name}
-Daniela Ayala
+A scroll on global migration stocks

 ## Goal
 My original proposal focused on identifying “migration hotspots” in Latin America and combining multiple socioeconomic indicators into a composite migration-risk index.